 Virtually any screen/monitor connected to the HDMI port on your Pi will work.
-Besides that the following displays have been successfully tested:
+Additionally, the following displays have been successfully tested:

-The type and model of your monitor will affect the latency, since response time, picture enhancement and refresh rate will add latency.
-Best latency can be archieved with low response time, gaming monitors with more than 120hz refresh rate.
+Note 1: The type and model of your monitor will affect the latency since response time, picture enhancement, and refresh rate will add latency.
+The best latency can be achieved with low response time, gaming monitors with a refresh rate of more than 120Hz.

-Please note that the monitor has to be connected and powered before the Pi is powered because the auto-detection only works at start-up.
-You can define your (custom) monitor resolution in config.txt statically though to be able to connect the monitor after the Pi is already running.
-You also have to uncomment "hdmi_force_hotplug=1", so you will be able to "hotplug" your hdmi monitor / goggles.
+Please note that the monitor has to be connected and powered before the Pi is powered on because the auto-detection only works at start-up.
+You can define your (custom) monitor resolution in

-When using your phone/tablet as the only display (connected to the groundstation), the viewing experience is less then ideal, there might be stutters and lost frames.
+Warning 1: When using your phone/tablet as the only display (connected to the ground station), the viewing experience is less than ideal, and there might be stutters and lost frames.

-In Evo we added the possibility to use your existing Laptop to be used as a groundstaion.
-For this to work you either need the USB-Image and boot from it, or install OpenHD using the OpenHD X86 installer.
+In Evo, we added the possibility to use your existing laptop as a ground station.
+For this to work, you either need the USB-Image and boot from it or install OpenHD using the OpenHD X86 installer.

-When using your X86 device, your experience (latency, framerate,....) is dependend on the power of your device, on more powerful devices the latency is much less then on the pi.
-On older/less powerfull devices it may be higher.
+Warning 2: When using your X86 device, your experience (latency, framerate, etc.) depends on the power of your device.
+On more powerful devices, the latency is much less than on the Pi.
+On older/less powerful devices, it may be higher.

 Note 3: Dual display setup isn't working because of the low latency video decode we use.
 On X86, it will work without issues.
 On the Pi, there is no capability to do so without adding a lot of latency.